Should I use soap in my baby’s bath? | Cuddledry.com

 Keep the first bath short and sweet, and build up the time spent in the water slowly.
 We recommend a quick wash of the face and nappy area first (more on top & tail washes below) and then gently lower baby into the water.
 Keep hold of them at all times, maintain eye contact and keep smiling.
 You can do this!

 When baby has had enough, gently bring them out of the water and wrap them up in a cosy towel- but don’t rub, just pat or cuddle them dry to protect that delicate skin.
-Read this post for a more detailed guide on how to bath your newborn baby, and this post on baby’s first bath.
+Read this post for a more detailed guide on how to bath your newborn baby.

 Can I use soap in my baby’s bath?